-In her lively oil paintings, C. Selves says her goal is to depict no less than “my life, my person, my class, and my generation.”
-Her vision of her world in contemporary Spain is at once personal, humble, and wittily modern in its observances.
-Selves paints small moments – a flamenco dancer at a town festival, a boy squinting at a computer – that dip in and out of eras.
-Her people are vividly present, in action and voice, and they exist in fully realized environments that offer movement and warmth.
+Spanish artist Carmen Selves paints lively oil paintings with a goal to depict her life and her generation.
+Her aim is to portray her vision of the world in contemporary Spain: personal, humble, and wittily modern.
+She paints small moments – a flamenco dancer at a town festival, a boy squinting at a computer – that explore various eras and styles.
+Her subjects are vividly present, in action and voice, and they exist in fully realized environments that offer movement and warmth.
 People and scenes are painted close at hand, mirroring the emotional nearness of these intimate images.
 Colors are heightened and playful without slipping into overt stylization.
-When Selves’ paintings do occasionally take on a dreamlike quality, it is in subject matter: an apparition of a palette set ablaze, or a portrait of a man whose face is all but hidden by swaths of cloth.
+When her paintings do occasionally take on a dreamlike quality, it is in subject matter: an apparition of a palette set ablaze, or a portrait of a man whose face is all but hidden by swaths of cloth.